laran/cassandra/doc/source/cql/types.rst

     UPDATE plays SET scores = scores - [ 12, 21 ] WHERE id = '123-afde';

 .. warning:: The append and prepend operations are not idempotent by nature.
-So in particular, if one of these operation timeout, then retrying the operation is not safe and it may (or may not) lead to appending/prepending the value twice.
+So in particular, if one of these operations times out, then retrying the operation is not safe and it may (or may not) lead to appending/prepending the value twice.

-.. warning:: Setting and removing an element by position and removing occurences of particular values incur an internal *read-before-write*.
-They will thus run more slowly and take more ressources than usual updates (with the exclusion of conditional write that have their own cost).
+.. warning:: Setting and removing an element by position and removing occurrences of particular values incur an internal *read-before-write*.
+They will thus run more slowly and take more resources than usual updates (with the exclusion of conditional writes that have their own cost).

 Lastly, as for :ref:`maps <maps>`, TTLs when used only apply to the newly inserted values.